IRS warns of these stimulus check scams after record number of reports

 In particular, the IRS is cautioning recipients of COVID-19 relief payments about a recent rise in phishing scams.

-“Even though taxpayers have received multiple rounds of Economic Impact Payments, we saw phishing scams surge this summer,” Jim Lee, the head of the IRS’s Criminal Investigation division, said statement Tuesday.
+“Even though taxpayers have received multiple rounds of Economic Impact Payments, we saw phishing scams surge this summer,” Jim Lee, the head of the IRS’s Criminal Investigation division, said in a news release on Tuesday.
 “The number of reported scam attempts reached levels we haven’t seen in more than a decade.
 More than ever, it is important for taxpayers to continue to protect their personal information and not fall victim to these scams.”

 The scammers try to trick would-be victims into giving out their personal details or submitting a payment via communications that attempt to mirror legitimate ones from the IRS, including through text message and email, the release stated.